- Glenn

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

 Their CEO is Strauss Zelnick.
-He became the CEO in 2007 due to an investor staged take over, and is now the chairman, the CEO, and the largest single shareholder of Take Two Interactive.
-He has an MBA from Harvard Business School and a JD from Harvard Law School.
-Before being involved in Take Two Interactive he has been a CEO in BMG Entertainment and 20th Century Fox.
-He is also the founder and chairman of ZMC, which is a private equity investment firm that specializes in leveraged buyouts and growth capital.
-Back in 2007 just before Strauss Zelnick became the CEO, Take Two Interactive had an annual loss just under $200 million and their prior CEO had pleaded guilty in falsifying records, while it is now a $2 billion company with no debt.
-Once he was in charge, he quickly focused on recruiting talent and had great visions of incorporating rich characters and evolving stories into the games, which is something that is very apparent in their games today.
-As a manager he is described to be someone that very good at identifying talent and is known for his accessibility and responsiveness.
-Needless to say that Strauss Zelnick is a great manager, and he certainly has the credentials and results to show it.
+He became the CEO in 2007 as a result of an investor-staged takeover and currently holds the positions of chairman, CEO, and largest single shareholder of Take Two Interactive.
+He holds an MBA from Harvard Business School and a JD from Harvard Law School.
+Before joining Take Two Interactive, he served as the CEO of BMG Entertainment and 20th Century Fox.
+He is also the founder and chairman of ZMC, a private equity investment firm specializing in leveraged buyouts and growth capital.
+Back in 2007, just before Strauss Zelnick became the CEO, Take Two Interactive had an annual loss of just under $200 million.
+Their prior CEO had pleaded guilty to falsifying records.
+However, the company has since grown into a $5 billion company with no debt, until they acquired Zynga.
+Once he assumed leadership, he promptly prioritized talent acquisition and harbored ambitious aspirations of integrating complex characters and evolving narratives into their games.
+These aspirations are clearly evident in their current game offerings.
+As a manager, he is described as someone who is very good at identifying talent and is known for his accessibility and responsiveness.
+Needless to say, Strauss Zelnick is a great CEO, and he certainly has the credentials and results to prove it.

-I believe that Take Two Interactive has a brand moat.
-I really do like the management as well.
-Now let us investigate the numbers to see if Take Two Interactive lives up to our requirements for a strong moat.
-In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.
+I believe that Take Two Interactive has a strong brand moat.
+I really like the management as well.
+Now, let us examine the numbers to determine if Take Two Interactive meets our criteria for a strong competitive advantage.
+In case you want an explanation of what the numbers represent, you can refer to "MY STRATEGY" on the website.

-The first and most important number we will investigate is the return on investment capital, also known as ROIC.
-We want to see 10 years of history and we want the numbers to be above 10 % in all the years.
-There have been some bad years, especially in 2015, while some years have been underwhelming.
-However, Take Two Interactive has consistently delivered a ROIC of more than 10 % a year ever since 2018.
-I'm encouraged about these numbers and would feel comfortable in investing in Take Two Interactive moving forward.
+The first and most important number we will investigate is the return on invested capital, also known as ROIC.
+We want to see a 10-year history, with all the numbers being above 10% for each year.
+There have been some difficult years, particularly in 2015, while others have been disappointing.
+However, Take Two Interactive has consistently delivered a return on invested capital (ROIC) of more than 10% per year since 2018 until fiscal year 2023.
+This can be attributed to the acquisition of Zynga, which amounted to over $12 billion.
+Overall, I am encouraged by these numbers, but I would like to see Take Two Interactive deliver a positive return on invested capital (ROIC) again soon.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how to do it, you can read this post.